-- 7.1 Turning now to the Claim, the first question addressed by the Commission must be that of jurisdiction. - 7.2 As identified above, a number of principles should be uncontroversial. - 7.3 Firstly, there currently exists, in s 65 of the FW Act, an express right to request the 'reduced hours' sought by the Claim for employees of at least 12 months' service. - 7.4 Secondly, this existing right to request reduced hours is expressly conditioned so that: - an employer can refuse a request on reasonable business grounds; (a) - (b) an employer's decision to refuse a reduced hours request on reasonable business grounds cannot be subject to a dispute unless a contract of employment, enterprise agreement or other written agreement expressly identifies that the Commission (or another 3rd party) deal with the matter; and - (c) an employer's decision to deny a reduced hours request on reasonable business grounds cannot be subject to a pecuniary penalty. - 7.5 These proceedings occur in a context where parties have already made submissions and conducted an oral hearing in relation to the jurisdiction of the Commission. - 7.6 As previously submitted by the Australian Chamber at that oral hearing, each element of the Claim must be permissible by ss 55(4), 139(1) or 142.
-That much should be clear from a plain reading of s 136 and confirmed by s 137 which states that any term of an award which offends section 136 has no effective operation. - 7.7 Given the multiple amended claims filed by the ACTU in these proceedings, the latest iteration of the Claim has not yet been the subject of jurisdictional submissions of the parties. - 7.8 It is unhelpful that, despite the obvious jurisdictional questions which arise in these proceedings, the ACTU submissions as filed do not expressly disclose the jurisdictional basis upon which the Claim is made.
-We simply do not know whether the ACTU grounds its Claim entirely under s 139 and s 142 or otherwise seeks to engage s 55.
+- 7.1 Turning now to the Claim, the first question addressed by the Commission must be that of jurisdiction. - 7.2 As identified above, a number of principles should be uncontroversial. - 7.3 Firstly, there currently exists, in s 65 of the FW Act, an express right to request the 'reduced hours' sought by the Claim for employees of at least 12 months' service. - 7.4 Secondly, this existing right to request reduced hours is expressly conditioned so that: - (a) an employer can refuse a request on reasonable business grounds; - (b) an employer's decision to refuse a reduced hours request on reasonable business grounds cannot be subject to a dispute unless a contract of employment, enterprise agreement or other written agreement expressly identifies that the Commission (or another 3rd party) deal with the matter; and - (c) an employer's decision to deny a reduced hours request on reasonable business grounds cannot be subject to a pecuniary penalty. - 7.5 These proceedings occur in a context where parties have already made submissions and conducted an oral hearing in relation to the jurisdiction of the Commission. - As previously submitted by the Australian Chamber at that oral hearing, each element of the Claim must be permissible by ss 55(4), 139(1) or 142.
+That much should be clear from a plain reading of s 136 and confirmed by s 137 which states that any term of an award which offends section 136 has no effective operation.